Cassiopeia19/manage-my-finances/README.md

 ### NODE backend runs on localhost: 3000
 This backend was created just for the add a user functionality.
+The node command in terminal is:  node src/server/app.js

 ### JAVA backend runs on localhost: 8080
 **The backend makes use of the following:**